splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 If you are using the visibility filter API to block specific span tags in Splunk APM here is what you can expect to see in Trace Analyzer:

-* If you are hiding tags using the ``hiddenTags`` field, then you can't use these tags in the filter bar or trace grouping.
+* If you hide tags using the ``hiddenTags`` field in the visibility filter API, then you can't use these tags in the filter bar or trace grouping.
-* If you are specify the visible tags using the ``visibleTags`` in the visibility filter API, then you can only use the visible tags in the filter bar or trace grouping.
+* If you specify the visible tags using the ``visibleTags`` in the visibility filter API, then you can only use the visible tags in the filter bar or trace grouping.

 See :ref:`apm-visibility-filters` and :new-page:`Visibility Filters in APM <https://dev.splunk.com/observability/docs/apm/visibility-filter/>` in the Developer Guide to learn more about visibility filters.